Michelle Lee (singer)

-Michelle Lee (Korean: 이미쉘; born September 9, 1991) is a South Korean-American singer.
-After successfully auditioning for K-pop Star Season 1 in 2011, she was eventually signed to YG Entertainment as part of a new girl group called SuPearls.
+Michelle Lee (Korean: 이미쉘; born September 9, 1991) is a South Korean singer.
+After successfully auditioning for K-pop Star season 1 in 2011, she was eventually signed to YG Entertainment as part of a new girl group called SuPearls.
 However, after two years of training, the group was suddenly disbanded before they could debut and Lee's contract was nullified.

-She is now signed to DIMA Entertainment, the affiliate agency of her alma mater, the Dong-ah Institute of Media and Arts.
+She was signed as of 2013 to DIMA Entertainment, the affiliate agency of her alma mater, the Dong-ah Institute of Media and Arts.

 Biography

 Early life

 Michelle Lee was born September 9, 1991, in Paju, South Korea, to a Korean mother and an African-American father.
 She grew up in Paju with her older sister and mother, as her father returned to the United States prior to her birth following her parents' separation.

 Since the age of five, Lee and her sister would listen to their mother's H.O.T. and Toni Braxton cassette tapes while trying to match their voices to the pitch of the tune, occasionally even trying to learn the dance moves.
 However, like fellow Black-Korean musicians Insooni and Yoon Mi-rae, Lee faced constant discrimination for her biracial identity in school.
 Her debut single, "Without You", centers around the bullying she suffered.

 Lee admits to never have left South Korean soil, and occasionally struggles with English.